pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 This project implements a plugin for the
 [Signal K Node server](https://github.com/SignalK/signalk-server-node).

-__pdjr-skplugin-switchlogic__ operates a collection of user-defined rules each of which consists of an *input expression* and an *output target*.
+__pdjr-skplugin-switchlogic__ applies a collection of user-defined rules to the Signal K data store.
+Each rule consists of an *input expression* and an *output target*.

-*input expression* is a boolean expression in which each variable operand is a data value identified by a Signal K path.
+*input expression* is a boolean expression in which each variable operand is a Signal K data value identified by its path.
 A well-formed expression will evaluate to either 0 (false) or 1 (true).

 *output target* is a Signal K path which will be updated with either the